-Nationally known color expressionist Jody Wright uses vibrant, eye-popping color to explore the world around her.
+Nationally known artist Jody Wright uses vibrant, eye-popping color to explore the world around her.
 Born in Long Beach, California in 1956, she grew up just five blocks from Disneyland which sparked her love for imagination.
-Her grandmother, who helped raise her showed her a world of color with her love for flowers and gardening.
-Often they would trek to the beach to gather mussels (which now heavily influences her abstract work).
+Her grandmother, who helped raise her, showed her a world of color with her love for flowers and gardening.
+Often they would trek to the beach to gather mussels.
+Her grandmother always noticed & appreciated the beauty of nature and passed that love down to Jody.

 Jody studied art at George Washington University and Frostburg State, which culminated in a B.A. at Shepherd College.

 Today, color still fills her spirit.
-Her two main focus areas are still lifes and abstracts.
+Her main focus areas are animals, still lifes and florals.
 She considers it a chance to explore both the sides of her brain artistically.
-One is more controlled and she describes it as “Where Matisse meets O’Keeffe over coffee”.
-The vivid pieces often contain a flower - in remembrance of her grandmother.

 Carl Wright never really had a choice.
 He had to work in 3-D …...everything else seemed so …. flat.
 His medium of choice is stone because of its long lasting beauty, its ability to evoke emotion and stability through the tactile feel and it’s sweeping design.
 Carl sculpts abstract shapes in alabaster, marble and limestone.
 “Marble is great for indoors.
 Limestone is great anywhere“.
 Abstract stone sculpture conveys diverse thoughts and emotions to different people making it a good choice to engage the maximum amount of viewers.
 It is also durable and low maintenance.